BootNodeDev/dme-monorepo/README.md

 │       ├── scripts/           # Utility scripts.
 Includes a script to run integration tests │       └── src/
 │           ├── handlers/      # Telegram bot command handlers.
 Includes /start, /add, /remove, /list base commands │           ├── jobs/          # Scheduled jobs for sending notifications.
-Includes the dispatch job in charge of sending messages from the queue and a sample job
+Includes the dispatch job in charge of sending messages from the queue, cleanup job for old messages, and a sample job
 │           ├── services/      # Services used to abstract database and Telegram API interactions.
 │           └── tests/         # Utility functions for testing
 └── onboarding-modal/          # React component for user onboarding